Ozone

 Ozone's odour is reminiscent of chlorine, and detectable by many people at concentrations of as little as 0.1 ppm in air.
 Ozone's O3 structure was determined in 1865.
 The molecule was later proven to have a bent structure and to be weakly diamagnetic.
-In standard conditions, ozone is a pale blue gas that condenses at cryogenic temperatures to a dark blue liquid and finally a violet-black solid.
+At standard temperature and pressure, ozone is a pale blue gas that condenses at cryogenic temperatures to a dark blue liquid and finally a violet-black solid.
 Ozone's instability with regard to more common dioxygen is such that both concentrated gas and liquid ozone may decompose explosively at elevated temperatures, physical shock, or fast warming to the boiling point.
 It is therefore used commercially only in low concentrations.

-Ozone is a powerful oxidant (far more so than dioxygen) and has many industrial and consumer applications related to oxidation.
-This same high oxidizing potential, however, causes ozone to damage mucous and respiratory tissues in animals, and also tissues in plants, above concentrations of about 0.1 ppm.
+Ozone is a powerful oxidising agent (far more so than dioxygen) and has many industrial and consumer applications related to oxidation.
+This same high oxidising potential, however, causes ozone to damage mucous and respiratory tissues in animals, and also tissues in plants, above concentrations of about 0.1 ppm.
 While this makes ozone a potent respiratory hazard and pollutant near ground level, a higher concentration in the ozone layer (from two to eight ppm) is beneficial, preventing damaging UV light from reaching the Earth's surface.

 Nomenclature

 The trivial name ozone is the most commonly used and preferred IUPAC name.
 The systematic names 2λ4-trioxidiene and catena-trioxygen, valid IUPAC names, are constructed according to the substitutive and additive nomenclatures, respectively.
-The name ozone derives from ozein (ὄζειν), the Greek verb for smell, referring to ozone's distinctive smell.
+The name ozone derives from ozon (ὄζον), the Greek neuter present participle of ozein (ὄζειν) "to smell", referring to ozone's distinctive smell.

 In appropriate contexts, ozone can be viewed as trioxidane with two hydrogen atoms removed, and as such, trioxidanylidene may be used as a systematic name, according to substitutive nomenclature.
 By default, these names pay no regard to the radicality of the ozone molecule.
 In an even more specific context, this can also name the non-radical singlet ground state, whereas the diradical state is named trioxidanediyl.